6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 This indicates the need for a streamlined user access management system.
 Users should be provisioned appropriately for suitable applications and deprovisioned right after they leave your organization.

-SaaS management platforms with user provisioning and deprovisioning modules can be integrated with your HRIS systems to collect user data, their access and permission levels in each application.
+SaaS management platforms with user provisioning and deprovisioning modules can be integrated with your HRIS systems to collect user data, access, and permission levels in each application.

 With a centralized access dashboard, you can easily provision the right apps to users when they join and revoke their access when they quit, preventing security breaches by former employees.